OpenEnergyPlatform/open-dapro/README.md

 ## Installation

 Make sure you have [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed.
-Pull the repository, enter it, and run
+Clone the repository, enter it, and run
 ```bash
 docker-compose up
 ```